Q: Do I still need to reserve a workout?

 - Pick the Right Face Covering for You: For repeated use, cloth face coverings are a very good option during exercise.
 Disposable face coverings were not developed for environments where the user is sweating and may collect more moisture, thus restricting airflow.
 Experiment with different face coverings to find the best one for your workout.

 - Take it Slow to Start: Monitor the intensity of your workout when you first return to exercising with a face covering.
 It may take several workouts before you are training at your regular exercise intensity while wearing a face covering.
 Even those who have a relatively high level of fitness should expect to fatigue faster when exercising with a face covering.

 - Take a Break If Needed: If you begin to feel short of breath, lightheaded, or dizzy - slow down, reduce your intensity, and/or stop exercising until these symptoms go away.

 - Stay Hydrated: Drink plenty of water before, during, and after your workout to prevent dehydration and fatigue.
 This may require you to slow down or take a break from the activity so you safely remove and replace your face covering.

 - Bring a Backup: Exercisers may want to bring multiple face coverings per workout if they find their face covering is collecting a lot of moisture.

 - Wash before Reusing: Wash your face covering after every workout, and do not reuse face coverings designed for a single-use.

-Q: What areas are currently offline?
+Q: What areas will remain offline?